 FISMA delegated authority to several entities to maintain data security in the federal government.
 The legislation mandates that program leaders, as well as the head of each agency, undertake yearly assessments of information security programs with the goal of maintaining risks at or below defined acceptable levels in a cost-effective, timely, and efficient way.
 The NIST lists several stages toward FISMA compliance:

-What are the Risks of Non-compliance with FIMSA?
+What are the Risks of Non-compliance with FISMA?

-One of the most immediate risks of non-compliance is the potential loss of government contracts or funding.
-Federal agencies are required to ensure that their contractors and service providers comply with FISMA regulations, and failure to do so can result in termination of contracts or loss of funding.
+Not complying with FISMA can have severe repercussions for both organizations and the public at large.
+One of the most immediate risks is the possibility of losing government contracts or funding.
+Federal agencies are obliged to ensure that their contractors and service providers comply with FISMA regulations, and failure to do so can result in the termination of contracts or loss of funding.

-Non-compliance with FISMA can also have reputational risks, particularly in the current digital era where data breaches and cyber attacks are increasingly common.
-Consumers are becoming more aware of cybersecurity risks and are demanding greater transparency and accountability from the organizations they interact with.
-A cybersecurity incident that results from non-compliance with FISMA can seriously harm an organization's reputation, leading to loss of customer trust and business opportunities.
+Non-compliance with FISMA can also pose reputational risks, especially in the current digital age where data breaches and cyber attacks are becoming increasingly common.
+Consumers are now more conscious of cybersecurity risks and are demanding greater transparency and accountability from the entities they engage with.
+A cybersecurity incident that results from non-compliance with FISMA can seriously damage an organization's reputation, leading to a loss of customer trust and business opportunities.

-In addition, it can also have legal and regulatory consequences, including fines and penalties for failing to protect sensitive information.
-This can be particularly costly for organizations that handle large volumes of personal or sensitive data, such as healthcare providers or financial institutions.
+Furthermore, this non-compliance can also have legal and regulatory consequences, including fines and penalties for failing to safeguard sensitive information.
+This can be especially expensive for organizations that handle large amounts of personal or sensitive data, such as healthcare providers or financial institutions.